Now Accepting New Patients ยท Same-Week Appointments

 What Is a Herniated Disc?

 The good news: Most herniated discs improve significantly with non-surgical treatment.
-Studies show that disc material often reabsorbs over 6โ€“12 months with appropriate management, and up to 90% of patients achieve satisfactory relief without surgery.
+Studies show that disc material often reabsorbs over 6โ€“12 months, and up to 90% of patients achieve satisfactory relief without surgery when managed appropriately.
+Read more about nonsurgical treatment options for herniated discs.

 Frequently Asked Questions